BaoICTHustK67/HoangBaBao/README.md

 ```
 ### Unit Tests for APIs
 - I have write unit test for API using unnittest module
-## II.
-Deploy Web Application Using DevOps Tools And Practices
 ```
 import unittest
 import json